lightweight/apachesolr-drupal-docker/README.md

 docker run -id -p 8983:8983 -e SOLR_MEM_SIZE=1g -v path_on_the_host:/opt/solr/server/solr/drupal/data -t drupal-solr
 ```

-If you would like to use the Solr's built in partial search function, then this is available on the 4.x image:
+If you would like to use the Solr's built in partial search function, then this is available in the 4.x image:

-Solr 4.x:

 ```sh
 docker run -id -p 8983:8983 -e SOLR_MEM_SIZE=1g -e PARTIAL_SEARCH_ENABLED=true -v path_on_the_host:/opt/solr/example/solr/collection1/data -t drupal-solr
 ```

+(Working on the 5.x implementation too.)

 **HINT**: When you use the Solr 5.x version then the "Solr path" has to be set to `/solr/drupal` instead of `/solr` on Search API server settings page!

+### Credits
+Thanks for @Coornail the base image, that I've modified and extended.